vijay-m30/vijay-m30/README.md

 - 👋 Hi, I’m @vijay-m30
-- 👀 I’m interested in Software developing
+- 👀 I’m interested in Software Developing
-- 🌱 I’m currently learning software testing
+- 🌱 I’m currently learning Software Testing
-- 💞️ I’m looking to collaborate on software developing and testing projects
+- 💞️ I’m looking to collaborate on Software developing and testing projects
 - 📫 How to reach me vijayakumar0839@gmail.com

 <!---